Railroadin'

 Otto Fries as "Otto," Joe's dad

 Bit part.
 He's the first to come up to the boys after they get off the train.
-I don't see the difference between him and Chet Brandenburg, so they might be the same person.
+Listed in the payroll ledger as Chet Brandy.
+Maltin & Bann list his brother, Ed Brandenberg, instead.

 other adults

-(5.)
+(3.)
 The grocery truck driver, who Maltin & Bann list as Jack Hill, but it's impossible to tell in the film.
 Perhaps there's a photograph that reveals this.
+In any event, he's not in the ledger, so it may be that this role was played by Lindsay or Truschel.

-(6.)
+(4.)
 The engineer of the train that blows steam on Farina and Harry at the beginning of the film.
+I suspect he was an actual railroad employee.

 the music: